xrenata/datagoose/README.md

 # AUTO_SAVE:
   # Type: Bool
   # Description: When enabled, auto-saves the database when an action performed.
   # Default: False
-# LEAK_GARBAGE:
-  # Type: Bool
-  # Description: Enable/disable adding garbage data to database. not recommending to enabling this option.
-  # Default: False
 # HASHING:
   # Type: List